yanana/scala-style/scaladoc/index.rst

 ~~~~~~~

 If a class should be created using it's companion object, indicate as such after the description of the class
 (though leave the details of construction to the companion object).
-Unfortunately, there is no way to create
+Unfortunately, there is currently no way to create
-a link to the companion object, however the generated scaladoc will create a link for you.
+a link to the companion object inline, however the generated scaladoc will create a link for you in the class documentation
+output.

 If the class should be created using a constructor, document it using the ``@constructor`` syntax::